 Burmese Star Tortoise for sale

-The Burmese Star tortoise is also known as the crown jewel of star tortoises for sale, and for good reason.
-These are absolutely beautiful creatures that re as stunning as they are docile.
-The rare Burmese star tortoise for sale is one of the most beautiful tortoises in any tortoise keepers collection and thru captive breeding, their numbers have quickly risen from near extinction to common albeit in the captive breeding world.
-With an oval-shaped carapace (upper shell) measuring 26 cm is characterized by a highly distinctive star or radiating pattern.
+The Burmese Star tortoise is also known as the crown jewel of star tortoises for sale.
+This is for good reason due to their beauty and rareness.
+Burmese Star tortoises are absolutely beautiful creatures that re as stunning as they are docile.
+The rare Burmese star tortoise for sale is one of the most beautiful tortoises in any tortoise keepers collection.
+Fortunately, through captive breeding, their numbers have quickly risen from near extinction to more common albeit in the captive breeding world.
+Burms have an oval-shaped carapace (upper shell) measuring 26 cm.
+The color pattern is characterized by a highly distinctive star or radiating pattern.

 Burmese Star tortoise for sale appearance

-The dark brown to black, domed carapace is marked with up to six radiating yellow stripes emerging from small, yellow central areas (areolae), creating a star pattern that gives this tortoise its unique appearance.
+The dark brown to black, domed carapace is marked with up to six radiating yellow stripes.
+These stripes emerge from small, yellow central areas, creating a star pattern.
+It is this beautiful highly contrasting pattern that gives the Burmese star tortoise its unique appearance.
 The underside or plastron is yellow with each scute having a dark brown or black blotch.
 A Burmese head is of moderate size with a non-projecting snout and a 3 point upper jaw.
 Skin color of the head, limbs, and tail are yellow to tan.
-Forelimbs of the Burmese star tortoise have large rounded scales and a large, scale also appears at the end of the tail.
+Forelimbs of the Burmese star tortoise have large rounded scales and a large.
+Also, scales appear at the end of the tail as well.
 Males are distinguished from the females by a much thicker and longer tail.
 Baby Burmese star tortoise for sale is one of the crown jewels of all baby tortoise for sale.

 Baby Burmese Star Tortoise Habitat